Reality in Everyday Carry

 For all of those reading survival blogs, we obviously have our eyes on the upcoming problems on the horizon.
-The astute have been forecasting for years that a currency collapse, a dirty bomb, a false flag EMP, an Iranian EMP or something we cannot even imagine may happen in the next year.
+The astute have been forecasting for years that a currency collapse, a false flag EMP, an Iranian EMP or something we cannot even imagine may happen in the next year.
 The result is that we, as Americans, need to have gear available to protect ourselves, thus everyday carry.
 But what do we really mean with EDC?

 Everyday carry has many facets to it.
 There is the equipment.
 One must first adjust ones lifestyle to suit the needed equipment.
 If all that were needed was to buy a Beretta .25 and put it in a pocket all would be over.
 I have a good friend who had an epiphany over this.
 He carried a Ruger LCP in his pocket.
 He did this for quite some time until I challenged him to draw it and shoot it under time on the range.
 He hesitated.
 I reminded him that I was an experienced instructor and one should draw and fire in 1.5 seconds from concealment or give it up.
 He now carries in a faster method.
 He also learned that the belt holster combination are critical.
 No cheap holster made of nylon or sagging belt. be prepared to spend a little money.
 After all, how much is your butt worth?
 Also invest in some baggy shirts to cover the concealed gun.
 Yes it looks cool to tuck the shirt in and wear the penny loafers but can you fight like that?